otr4j/otrv4/otrv4.md

 > TODO what if DH-Commit message (or Identity message?) is received as response to other client's query tag?
 (E.g. check for existing session, and its status?)

+> TODO same algorithm for generating k (used for ssid + previous root key) and later the key material for initializing the Double Ratchet algorithm.
+Should be extracted as separate item and referenced to avoid confusion and unnecessary double-checking of same text.

 Bob will be initiating the DAKE with Alice.

 **Bob:**

+> TODO instead of `their_ecdh` and `their_dh` make it explicit and refer to `Y`, `B`, etc.

 1. Generates an Identity message, as defined in [Identity Message](#identity-message) section.